 So, why would I worry whether she would remember me?
 I was a shy college junior and she was a beauty queen, but a senior in high school.
 I had graduated from that same high school two and a half years before and I was now home for Christmas.
-My best friend, Mick, was home too, and his girlfriend, Suze, had suggested this date with Marcy because she and Suze were in the same class, I guess.
+My best friend, Mick, was home too, and his girlfriend, Suze, had suggested this date because she and Marcy were in the same class.
 Mick was a college freshman but we had grown up as next-door neighbors and frequent co-conspirators.
 Getting the picture yet?
 I was being set up.

-As to why Marcy said “yes,” I imagine it had a great deal to do with the fact that I was a wildly handsome, debonair, man-about-town, college man—one with a vivid imagination.
-Or it could possibly be because we had tickets to a Broadway show followed by a party at my off-campus apartment held by one of my fraternity brother roommates?
+As to why Marcy agreed, I imagine it had a great deal to do with the fact that I was a wildly handsome, debonair, man-about-town, college man—one with a vivid imagination.
+Or could it possibly be because we had tickets to a Broadway show followed by a party at my off-campus apartment held by one of my fraternity brother roommates?
 Yeah, that was probably more like it.